SKANSKA CONSTRUCTION UK LIMITED

 Standard payment terms

-Skanska has a standard payment term of 30 days following the month in which the invoice/application was presented.
-In certain circumstances this is reduced to 30 days from invoice receipt.
+Skanska has a standard payment term of 30 days nett following the date the invoice/application was created in the system.

 Were there any changes to the standard payment terms in the reporting period?